SergioZ96/otamot/README.md

 # otamot
-Development of messaging and P2P payment app between friends and businesses.
+Development of a messaging app between friends.